 At least year’s ISE show in Amsterdam, Barco officially launched itself into a (potentially) competitive fight with the likes of Crestron, AMX, Extron, Kramer and Utelogy.
 How?
 Well, they launched a pre-packaged network-based AND browser-based control system they are calling Overture.

-But, Overture didn’t appear out thin air.
+But, Overture didn’t appear out of thin air.
 In fact, Barco telegraphed its entry into the control system market when they purchased Medialon back in 2016.
 Originally aimed at live events, Medialon’s system was starting to catch on in the educational space with a room-based system and Barco, no doubt, saw the synergy between that and its highly-successful ClickShare product line.
 So Barco bought Medialon.

 So, what is Overture and how does it work?
 Watch this: